-Like we said earlier, there are a ton of good brands.
-Kala, Mahalo, Magic Fluke, Pono, Luna, Lanikai, Martin and Kanilea and more were all considered for this list.
+Like we said earlier, there are a ton of good ukulele manufacturers.
+Kala, Mahalo, Magic Fluke, Pono, Luna, Lanikai, Martin and Kanilea and many more were all considered for this list.
 Several make a quality product without a gigantic price tag, a few have a good mid-range selection, and for those of you who want to spend a little extra for a great instrument, we got you covered as well.

 We also wanted to make this list for a wide vairety of skill levels.
 From beginner ukulele starters to a professional player, from laminated wood to high-end woods construction techniques, from starter kit to top ukuleles on the market, we give you a brand to look at!

 There are some amazing Uke brands we left off this list to be honest.
 Either they had to small a selection, were to hard to find, or simply don’t ship out of Hawaii, we left them out because our average reader wouldn’t have the chance to purchase one if they were interested.
 For the average person, the best ukulele brands are ones that make great instruments at a reasonable price that are easy to get!

 Kala is one of the best selling Ukulele brands available currently.
 Unlike many companies that started with a more popular stringed instrument and transitioned to the Ukulele, Kala has always focused on it.